Ardhat/docs/python.md

 However, for accessing regular Arduino-compatible ports such as Analog and PWM a protocol layer is used , or Data Link layer in [OSI parlance](https://en.wikipedia.org/wiki/OSI_model).

 This protocol layer is called Firmata, and Applications on the Pi can  communicate with the {{<ardhat>}} provided they have a Firmata language binding.
-Although javascript is the recommended language(using the node.js Firmata library) but other languages such as Python can easily be used.
+Although javascript is the recommended language (using the node.js Firmata library), other languages such as Python can easily be used instead.

 ### Using Python Firmata with Ardhat